Concurrent Algorithms

 Recall O-Consensus here.

-• Processes share two infinite arrays of registers: REG_0 and REG_1.
+- Processes share two infinite arrays of registers:

-• Idea: to impose a value v, a process needs to be fast enought to fill in registers REG_v.
+initialized to 1. - Idea: to impose a value v, a process needs to be fast enought to fill in registers

 int i=1;